15 Best Delt Exercises for Complete Shoulder Development

 Yes, it is possible to build delt without weights.

-Bodyweight exercises such as push-ups, pike push ups, dips, and planks can effectively target the delt and help to build muscle mass and strength.
+Bodyweight exercises such as push-ups, pike push-ups, dips, and planks can effectively target the delt and help build muscle mass and strength.

-Planks are a great exercise for targeting the shoulders, as well as the core, back and glutes.
+Planks are a great exercise for targeting the shoulders and the core, back, and glutes.

 Planks work the shoulders by engaging the shoulder blades and the rotator cuff muscles.